ayushverma2310/ML_FASTAPI-DEMO/README.md

 # Insurance Premium Prediction API

-This is just dummy project , for my own learning
+This is just dummy project , for my own learning.
-A machine learning-powered REST API and web application for predicting insurance premiums based on user demographics and lifestyle factors.
+This project is made for my learning of FastApi as well as Docker(Docker image and Docker compose ) Creating API for implementation with Ml models and using streamlit as frontend for this project A machine learning-powered REST API and web application for predicting insurance premiums based on user demographics and lifestyle factors.

 ## 📋 Features